Freemius/pricing-page/README.md

 ```

 If for some reasons, the output of the `get_stylesheet_directory` is filtered in
-an unexpected way, you could use this:
+an unexpected way, you can use this:

 ```php
 <?php